 Expanding upon FLCs from previous semesters, we hope to bring together faculty from across the university to discuss the use of current events in the classroom to create student interest, involvement, and to help prepare them for an increasingly complex and challenging world.
 Given that students will encounter a new environment at work or in graduate school, as well as their daily lives will be impacted by a changing society, instructors can help prepare them for those situations while enhancing their belonging at VSU.
 This FLC will be an open discussion format asking faculty to share their teaching and scholarly expertise, ideas, and experience so we can best serve all of our students and advance career-readiness skills in students while they are here at VSU.

 This FLC is facilitated by Dr. Shelly Yankovskyy, Professor of Anthropology and Native American and Indigenous Studies.
-The FLC will gather on the following six Fridays from 9:30am-11am during the Fall 2024 semester at CELT (102 Georgia Avenue): August 30, September 13, September 27, October 18, November 1, and November 15.
+The FLC will gather on the following six Fridays from 10:00am-11:30am during the Spring 2025 semester at CELT (102 Georgia Avenue): January 24, February 7, February 21, March 7, March 28, and April 25.
 Faculty can join this FLC by registering through the

 Return to the Top